jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Web Browser Returns Bad Gateway

-"Bad Gateway" can be returned by the web browser if the Hugo server is not running or is not running on port 1313.
+"Bad Gateway" can be returned by the web browser if the Hugo server is not running, or is not running on port 1313.

 <p align="center">
   <img src="/images/BadGateway.jpg" alt="Bad Gateway web page" />
 </p>

-In this case, `ps aux | grep hugo` command can be used to verify that the server is not running.
+In this case, `ps aux | grep hugo` command can be used to verify that the server is not running on port 1313.

 ## Learning more about Hugo